younesDev00/InformationSystems/Report.md

 #### Outbound Call
 As an outbound customer I want to be contacted directly at a time that is convenient to me so that I am not interrupted

-As an outbound customer I want to be contacted regarding packages that are relevant to me so that I am more likely to make a purchase

 As an outbound customer I want to remove myself from the call list so that I can stop receiving calls if I am not interested

+#### Inbound Call
+As an inbound caller I want to provide basic details about my enquiry so that I can clarify my intentions

+#### Calls
 As a relationship manager I want calls to be made automatically so that I can increase my call and sale performance

 As a relationship manager I want to see detailed information regarding the customer as I call so that I can tailor the sales experience

+As a customer I want to wait for the shortest possible time so that I am less inclined to hang up

 As a relationship manager I want a script that I can quote while calling so that I can optimise the likelihood of a sale

 As a relationship manager I want a list of products that the customer may be interested in so that I can provide them with options they are likely to purchase

-#### Inbound Call
-As an inbound caller I want to provide basic details about my enquiry so that I can clarify my intentions

-As an inbound caller I want to speak to a relationship manager who is relatable and knowledgeable regarding my enquiry

-As a relationship manager I want to view details about the customer and call before starting so that I can tailor the call to the customer's needs

-As a relationship manager I want a list of products that the customer may be interested in so that I can provide them with options they are likely to purchase
+As a relationship manager I want see a score that represents how likely a customer is to buy something so that I can tailor my sales pitch

+<<<<<<< HEAD
 #### Call Holding
 As a customer I want to wait for the shortest possible time so that I am less inclined to hang up